gavinabu/basicClock/README.md

 7. Your code must be reasonable.
 Abusing bugs/glitches is not allowed.
 8. Your site must be accessable.
 The site cannot flicker, or only work on certain devices/browsers.
 9. Your site must be online.
 Github pages is recommened.
-10. You cannot import external sources.
-For example you couldnt write an html file that just loads a js file from afar.
-When measured it will be included.
+10. If you import another file in your html it will be measured as well.
+You cant just have an hmtl file that loads a bigger js file.